-guidelines can result in liquiry or death.
-Do not low more than two persons at one time from this tow lower.
-The tow lower should only be used for waterskis, wakeboards, or recreational tervabbles and not for parasalling, kite flying, or towing other boats, etc. Do not add any attachments that are not installed by Correct Craft.
-Inc. Do not climb on, ait on, stand on jump off, or one of the tow tower.
-Never allow passengers to all behind the townope attachment point.
-Never allow passengers to all behind the townope attachment point.
-Never allow loose townope ends to dangle.
-Allewys be certain that all boths are in place and tight before and during use.
+⚠DANGER Failure to follow these guidelines can result in injury or death.
+Do not tow more than two persons at one time from this tow tower.
+The tow tower should only be used for waterskis, wakeboards, or recreational towables and not for parasailing, kite flying, or towing other boats, etc. Do not add any attachments that are not installed by Correct Craft, Inc. Do not climb on, sit on, stand on, jump off, or dive Inc. Do not climb on, sit on, stand on, jump off, or dive off the tow tower.
+Never allow passengers to sit behind the towrope attachment point.
+Never allow loose towrope ends to dangle.
+Always be certain that all bolts are in place and tight before and during use.
 When the tower is up watch for low obstacles such as tree limbs, bridges, or power lines.
-Sectore trailaining your boat make sure that the low over is in the down position and properly secured.